adamatan/code-complete-2-notes/README.md

-Notes andreflections on Code Complete, Second Edition
+Notes and reflections on Code Complete, Second Edition
 =====================================================

-# 3: Upstream prerequisites
+## 3: Upstream prerequisites
-## 3.1 Importance of prerequisites
+### 3.1 Importance of prerequisites
 1. Software can not overcome plan flaws (“Can’t design a Pontiac and get a Rolls Royce”).
 1. Quality at beginning (design), middle (construction) and end (testing) of process.
 1. Planning as a form of risk reduction: The most common risks are poor planning.